saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 <br>

 In addition, by incorporating this support, the project aimed to improve SPF’s performance on the **SV-COMP benchmarks** (runtime-exception set).
-The SV-COMP score increased significantly compared to earlier runs, for this, the same **runtime-exception benchmark set** was executed on three different SPF versions (zip files):
+The SV-COMP score increased significantly compared to earlier runs, for this, the same **runtime-exception benchmark set** was executed on two different SPF versions (zip files):

 <table align="center" cellspacing="0" cellpadding="6">
   <tr>